KaomN/roger-skyline-1/README.md

 ```console
 ssh-copy-id -i "public key file path" "user@host"
 ```
->Note this will not work if Password authentication is disabled and there is no public key in the authorized_keys file.
+>Note this will not work if Password authentication is disabled and there is no authorized public key in the authorized_keys file.
 You can re-enable password authentication just for this or manually add it to the authorized_keys file

 Connect using:
 ```console